Preventing Derailments at Customer-Owned Facilities

-- Visual signs of mud on top of ballast may indicate a weak foundation and inadequate drainage.
+- Looking for mud on top of ballast, which may indicate a weak foundation and inadequate drainage.

-- A broken switch point may create a gap between the rail and point, allowing the wheel of a rail car to travel down the wrong track.
+- Checking for broken switch points, which may create a gap between the rail and point, allowing the wheel of a rail car to travel down the wrong track.

-- Poor structural integrity, such as poor tie conditions or spike quantity, may also result in buckled or rolled rail.
+- Keeping an eye out for diminished structural integrity, such as poor tie conditions or spike quantity, which may also result in buckled or rolled rail.

-Preventing sideswipes within a facility can also prevent industry derailments and ensure Union Pacific crew and customer safety.
+Preventing sideswipes within a facility can also prevent industry derailments.
 These incidents can occur when rail cars are left beyond clearance points and switch crews are unaware the track is obstructed.

-Companies that own or lease tracks can assist in this safety effort by installing clearance cone markers.
+Installing clearance cone markers can help.
 Clearance cone markers will specifically identify where cars can be spotted, while not obstructing an adjacent track.
-Painting two railroad ties 50 feet back along the cones is also recommended.
+Painting two railroad ties 15 feet back along the cones is also recommended.

 Thank you for doing your part to keep your employees and Union Pacific crews safe.
 We appreciate your dedication to safety.
 If you have any questions, please contact your Union Pacific sales representative.